VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 you will be able to query tables of your database through the way db-context, and you need these properties and in order to directly query those tables.
 If I don't have this here, then it will be impossible for me to make a direct and simple query to the movies table.

+One-to-One Relationships
+• We can model relationships between our entities
+• Types:
+    • One-to-one
+    • One-to-many
+    • Many-to-many
+    • One-to-One: One record relates to, at most, a single record

+Navigation property:  is a mechanism that allows entity framework or to indicate that there is a relationship between two entities.

+public class CinemaOffer
+{
+    public int Id { get; set; }
+    public DateTime Begin { get; set; }
+    public DateTime End { get; set; }
+    public decimal DiscountPercentage { get; set; }
+    There is a convention that says that since there is a relationship between cinema and cinema offer through this property(CinemaOffer), then this CinemaId is going to be configure as a foreign key. public int CinemaId { get; set; }
+}

+public class Cinema
+{
+    public int Id { get; set; }
+    public string Name { get; set; }
+    public decimal Price { get; set; }
+    public Point Location { get; set; }.
+    // Navigation property
+    // it means that there is a relationship between Cinema and CinemaOffer. public CinemaOffer CinemaOffer { get; set; }
+}

 ```